mark-tasaka/unity-C-dungeon-of-the-funky-orcs-roguelike-rpg/README.md

+Update 1.25:

+Feb 28, 2020: The creation of the EnemySporeBallBehviour.cs class and updates to EnemyController.cs.

 Update 1.24:

 Feb 27, 2020: A new sprint sheet, FungiBall.png, has been added along with the animation for the sprint sheet (fungiBall1.anim).